-- Effective Problem Solving: having basic facts and methods quickly retrievable by memory makes it easier to tackle big problems. - Rote learning helps one acquire a good foundation of basic methods and facts that can be quickly retrieved for complex Problem Solving. - Understanding algorithms is essential in my research (and throughout science and engineering). - Reintroducing algorithms is mandatory to prepare students for the 21st century. - Engineers and scientists of tomorrow need to learn at an early age algorithms and number facts, the basic tools for their future profession.
+- Effective problem solving: having basic facts and methods quickly retrievable by memory makes it easier to tackle big problems. - Rote learning helps one acquire a good foundation of basic methods and facts that can be quickly retrieved for complex problem solving. - Understanding algorithms is essential in my research (and throughout science and engineering). - Algorithms, along with an understanding of the mathematics underlying them, are mandatory to prepare students for the 21st century. - Engineers and scientists of tomorrow need to learn at an early age algorithms and number facts, the basic tools for their future profession.